Andrew Dixon is an Earth Changer.

 Now the resort offers Robinson Crusoe barefoot luxury and raw indulgence in space and privacy, the antithesis of many 5 star hotels.

-We opened in 2007, with 6 villas on the northern beach with another 9 opening on the southern beach in 2009.
+We opened in 2007, with 6 villas on the northern beach, and another 9 opening on the southern beach in 2009.
 Despite being a remote island, it took just a year to have full capacity at weekends, and not much longer for week days.
 Now, Nikoi is at near capacity year-round and booked up around 4 months in advance.
 We truly never imagined we would have so much demand.
 It shows responsible tourism can be in demand, profitable for all stakeholders, and beneficial to the environment and community, without guests feeling that comfort has been compromised.

 “To me, the real luxury of Nikoi is the space – 15 hectares for 50 people at any one time”.